nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 **macOS**: Open the JavaSnipt app.
 Click the red ! and click the button in the popover to open Safari's extension settings.
 Check the box next to "JavaSnipt Blocker."

 **iOS**: Open the iOS Settings app.
-Tap Safari → Content Blockers and tap the toggle to the right of JavaSnipt.
+Tap Safari → Extensions and tap the toggle to the right of JavaSnipt.
+If you are on iOS 14 or below, go to iOS Settings → Safari → Content Blockers.

 ### How do I enable iCloud to sync between my devices?